-Track C consists of students whose performance on the tests places them below the average expected of entering freshmen.
+Track C consists of students whose performance on the tests and in secondary school places them below the average expected of entering freshmen.

 Students in Track A are provided an enriched program of study and their assignments are more rigorous than those for students in the other two groups.
 The students in Track B are provided a normal load.
 Students in Track C carry a reduced load of twelve semester hours.
-They are required to attend class in English Composition five times each week.
-This requirement is based on the belief that the additional attention they receive will result in marked educational improvement during the period of their first year in college.
-Students in Track C receive three semester hours credit for this course.
-Any Track C student with an average below 1.70 at the end of the freshman year may attend summer school in order to bring his average up to where he can remain in school.
+Any Track C student with an average below 1.70 at the end of the freshman year may attend summer school in order to bring his average up to where he can remain in school (1.70).
 In such cases, the summer school grades will be included in the second semester average.
 Furthermore, any student in Track C who earns an average of C or better during the second semester is allowed a third semester in order to bring his average up to where he can remain in school.
 The program also provides for students to be transferred, depending upon their academic performance during the year, from one particular Track to another.
+Students transferred to Track C who have performed satisfactorily in English Composition are allowed to remain in a "regular" English class.